 - Grate the cucumber into a sieve and let it drain for 30 mins then press or squeeze out as much water as possible.

-- Check seasoning before covering with clingfilm and setting aside in fridge for 30 mint to 1 hour to let the flavours develop.
+- Check seasoning before covering with clingfilm and setting aside in fridge for 30 mins to 1 hour to let the flavours develop.